zowe/docs-site/docs/user-guide/api-mediation/certificate-configuration-scenarios.md

    importCertificateAuthorities:
      - "zOSMFCA"
 ```

-**Note:**
-This example is using an existing JCERACFKS certificate to for Zowe's z/OS components.
-Find out more details in [this blog](https://medium.com/zowe/master-zowe-certificates-use-an-existing-jceracfks-certificate-for-zowes-z-os-components-975ffa0d9f2f).

 ## Scenario 5: Use a z/OS keyring-based keystore and import a certificate stored in a data set